MediaComem/comem-devmobil/subjects/ionic-angular/README.md

 Angular also provides you with a mean of preventing unauthorized accesses to routes by using services called `Guard`.

-This is usefull if your app implements **authentication** and you want to prevent unauthenticated access to restricted pages.
+This is usefull for example if your app implements **authentication** and you want to prevent unauthenticated access to restricted pages.

 A Guard is simply an Angular service implementing the [`CanActivate` interface][angular-can-activate]: